 With this information, you can choose the consultant that best meets your needs.

 B. Start researching donors for your feasibility study.

 One of the first things that you should complete when you plan for a capital campaign is the feasibility study.
 The information you gain will help you determine if reaching your campaign goal is possible.

 You need to know if you have a large enough donor base to contribute enough to reach your goal.
 A part of the study includes researching donors to see if they have the capacity to contribute major gifts, as this will be where most of the funds for your campaign come from.

 Pro Tip: Starting a capital campaign is a lot of work.
 Don’t start one on your own.
-Seek out the help of a consultant and research your donors to see if now is the right time to launch your campaign.
+Seek out the help of a consultant, research your donors, and understand the campaign timeline to see if now is the right time to launch your campaign.

 Hopefully, these fundraising ideas have inspired you to try new ways to raise money for your capital campaign.
 Good luck fundraising!